-- Supervise wildfire rangers (NR5/6) permanent positions reporting to this job. - Supervision of fire line staff occurs regularly on an as needed basis during wildfire operations; this will include permanent, seasonal and contract staff. - Seasonal staff assigned to this position may include tower personnel, seasonal contract firetack crews, man up supervisors, camp manager staff, patrol guardians, warehouse stock keepers, or wildland firefighters within the helitack or unit crew programs.
+- Supervise wildfire rangers (NR5/6) and other permanent positions reporting to this job. - Supervision of fire line staff occurs regularly on an as needed basis during wildfire operations; this will include permanent, seasonal and contract staff. - Seasonal staff assigned to this position may include tower personnel, seasonal contract firetack crews, crew supervisors, camp supervisors, patrol staff, warehouse stock keepers, or wildland firefighters within the helitack or unit crew programs.